Dimetrodon: Sexual selection

 The allometric exponent for sail height is similar in magnitude to the scaling of interspecific antler length to shoulder height in cervids.
 Furthermore, as Bakker (1970) observed in the context of Dimetrodon, many lizard species raise a dorsal ridge of skin during threat and courtship displays, and positively allometric, sexually dimorphic frills and dewlaps are present in extant lizards (Echelle et al. 1978; Christian et al. 1995).
 There is also evidence of sexual dimorphism both in the robustness of the skeleton and in the relative height of the spines of D. limbatus (Romer and Price 1940).

 Sexual dimorphism

 Dimetrodon may have been sexually dimorphic, meaning that males and females had slightly different body sizes.
 Some specimens of Dimetrodon have been hypothesized as males because they have thicker bones, larger sails, longer skulls, and more pronounced maxillary "steps" than others.
 Based on these differences, the mounted skeletons in the American Museum of Natural History (AMNH 4636) and the Field Museum of Natural History may be males and the skeletons in the Denver Museum of Nature and Science (MCZ 1347) and the University of Michigan Museum of Natural History may be females.

 The mounted D. limbatus skeleton AMNH 4636 may represent the male type.

 The D. incisivus skeleton in the University of Michigan Museum of Natural History may represent the female type.

+Histology

+Histological analysis between D. natalis and D. teutonis found different growth strategies between both Dimetrodon species, despite their small sizes.
+D. natalis was thought to have achieved small body size through truncated development, but kept relatively fast growth rates similar to other North American Dimetrodon species.
+D. teutonis long bone exhibited reduced growth rates, possibly for an extended period of time.
+This was thought to have been the result of both species of Dimetrodon living in different environments as D. teutonis was recovered in a small inland/upland, internally drained, and geographically isolated environment with limited resources and a highly seasonal climate.
+In comparison, D. natalis lived in lowland environments and coexisted with larger species of Dimetrodon, as well as Secodontosaurus.
+It is also hypothesized because of higher predation pressure, rapid growth rates would've enabled earlier reproduction and increasing reproductive success.